Jules Maigret: Television

 Rupert Davies played the title role in the 1960s British Maigret TV series, which debuted on 31 October 1960.
 Davies took over the part after Basil Sydney, who appeared as Maigret in the original transmitted pilot, proved unavailable owing to ill-health.
 Davies went on to star in 52 adaptations for BBC TV in that decade.
 His portrayal won two of the highest accolades: his versions were dubbed into French and played across the Channel; and Simenon himself said of Davies "At last, I have found the perfect Maigret!"
 The theme tune to the TV series, "Midnight in Montmartre", was composed by Ron Grainer.
 Kees Brusse and Jan Teulings also portrayed the character in separate Dutch adaptations produced around the same time.

 Granada Television produced an adaptation of Maigret for ITV in 1992 and 1993 in which Michael Gambon starred as Maigret; there were 12 adaptations in the two series.
 An earlier version, Maigret (1988) on ITV cast Richard Harris in the lead role.

 In 2004, Sergio Castellitto played Maigret in two Italian TV movies: La trappola ("The Trap") and L'ombra cinese ("The Chinese Shadow").

 Rowan Atkinson played Maigret in four television films made by ITV from 2016 to 2017.
 The first two episodes were adapted from Maigret Sets a Trap and Maigret's Dead Man.
 Two further episodes were broadcast in 2017, adapted from Maigret at the Crossroads and Maigret in Montmartre.

 In 2021, the Simenon estate signed a co-production and licensing deal with Playground Entertainment and Red Arrow Studios to produce a new English-language series, with the option extending to the entire Maigret canon.
-In September 2024, the cast and crew for the series was announced, led by Ben Wainwright as Maigret.
+In September 2024, the cast and crew for the series was announced, led by Benjamin Wainwright as Maigret.
 The new series first aired in October, 2025.